IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Study 1: Comparative Study

-To answer RQ1, we examined survey responses and log data to evaluate how effectively participants could express and reuse their exploratory intentions.
+To answer RQ1, we examined survey responses and log data to evaluate how effectively participants could express and reuse their divergent intents.

-\subsubsection{Expressing Intent}
+\paragraph{Expressing Intent}

-As shown in Figure~\ref{fig:survey-rq1}, participants rated \sysname{} significantly more helpful in expressing the \textit{range} of their exploratory intent ($M$ = 5.83, $SD$ = 0.80) compared to the baseline ($M$ = 3.67, $SD$ = 1.25 / $p$ = 0.0034, $W$ = 4.5).
-Participants largely attributed this advantage to the system's \textit{typicality} slider, which allowed them to control how far the exploration should deviate from their reference, thereby better articulating the intended scope of their exploration.
+As shown in Figure~\ref{fig:survey-rq1}, participants rated \sysname{} significantly more helpful in expressing the \textit{range} of their divergent intent ($M$=5.83, $SD$=0.80) compared to the baseline ($M$=3.67, $SD$=1.25 / $p$=0.0034, $W$=4.5).
+Participants largely attributed this advantage to the system's \textit{typicality} slider, which allowed them to control how far the exploration should deviate, thereby better articulating the intended scope of their exploration.
 Although \sysname{} also received higher average scores in supporting the expression of \textit{direction}, the difference was not statistically significant.
-This is likely because participants could still partially convey directional intent through the baseline's text prompt.
-However, interview responses revealed that \sysname{}'s suggestions served as previews of their directional intent, which many participants found helpful in clarifying their ideas before generating outputs.
-P10 stated \textit{``It was nice that the system showed the examples before generating images (...)
-It helped me better understand what kind of exploration it was doing.''}
+This is likely because participants could still partially control directional intent through the baseline's text prompt.

 This difference in perceived expressiveness was also reflected in participants' behaviors.
-Log data showed that participants in the \sysname{} condition created significantly more input blocks ($M$ = 23.25, $SD$ = 7.97) compared to those in the baseline condition ($M$ = 13.17, $SD$ = 2.66), with a significant difference ($p$ = 0.0010, $t$ = -4.41).
-The higher volume of user-generated inputs highlights that \sysname{} lowered the barrier to the cognitive load of expressing their intent during exploration, encouraging participants to articulate more ideas.
+Participants with \sysname{} created more input blocks ($M$=23.25, $SD$=7.97) compared to the baseline ($M$=13.17, $SD$=2.66 / $p$=0.0010, $t$ = -4.41).
+During the interview, participants described how \sysname{} made intent expression easier.
+Rather than formulating a fully specified prompt upfront, they treated intent expression as an incremental and adjustable process.
+By separating property, direction, and range, \sysname{} allowed participants to externalize partial intent even when their goals were still unclear, and to refine it through interaction.
+As a result, participants perceived intent expression as a low-commitment activity, which encouraged more frequent articulation throughout the exploration session.

-\subsubsection{Reusing Intent}
+\paragraph{Reusing Intent}

-As illustrated in Figure~\ref{fig:survey-rq1}, participants with \sysname{} reported greater effectiveness in reusing prior intent ($M$ = 6.25, $SD$ = 1.01) compared to the baseline ($M$ = 4.25, $SD$ = 2.31), with a Wilcoxon signed-rank test confirming the significance ($p$ = 0.0146, $W$ = 2).
-This improvement is likely due to the presence of \sysname{}'s intent reuse features, such as copying \& pasting blocks and paths, which users frequently adopted throughout their sessions.
+As illustrated in Figure~\ref{fig:survey-rq1}, participants with \sysname{} reported greater effectiveness in reusing prior intents ($M$=6.25, $SD$=1.01) than the baseline ($M$=4.25, $SD$=2.31 / $p$=0.0146, $W$=2).